 CNN previously reported that Greene died after struggling with law enforcement following a pursuit that ended in a crash on May 10, 2019, according to a preliminary report from the criminal investigations division of the Louisiana State Patrol (LSP).

-Moments before, an officer approached Greene’s car, his weapon drawn: “Let me see your f**king hands m*therf**ker.”
+In the video, an officer approaches Greene’s vehicle with a weapon drawn and says, “Let me see your f**king hands m*therf**ker.”

 The Associated Press reports that Greene is left lying face down moaning for more than nine minutes while officers used sanitizer wipes to wash blood off their hands and faces.
 This is not in any of the video segments the AP has posted online.

-The release of the clips comes as the US Justice Department’s Civil Rights Division investigates the death, along with the US Attorney’s Office for the Western District of Louisiana and the FBI.
+The US Department of Justice confirmed to CNN that its Civil Rights Division is investigating the incident, along with the US Attorney’s Office for the Western District of Louisiana and the FBI.

-In a statement, the LSP said it did not release the video and that it was not authorized or obtained by official sources.
-LSP said it had been directed by investigating agencies to not release any evidence or further information on the case.
+In a statement, the LSP told CNN it did not release the video and that it was not authorized or obtained by official sources.
+LSP said it remained under direction by investigating agencies to not release any evidence or further information on the case.

 CNN has reached out to the officers’ attorneys for comment on the video.

-The report from the LSP said that two troopers pursued a vehicle being driven by Greene following an attempt to pull over Greene for an unspecified traffic violation and the pursuit ended when Greene crashed his vehicle.
+The initial report from the LSP said that two troopers pursued a vehicle being driven by Greene following an attempt to pull over Greene for an unspecified traffic violation, and the pursuit ended when Greene crashed his vehicle.